bintangshada/bintangshada/README.md

 - 🌱 I’m currently learning Web Development and API Development

-- 🤔 I’m looking for help with Backend Development
+- 🤔 I’m looking for help with Backend Development and Data Structure

 - 📫 How to reach me: bintangshada45@gmail.com